 The 10-second takeaway

-For the quarter ended Sep.
-30 (Q3), Juniper Networks beat expectations on revenues and beat expectations on earnings per share.
+For the quarter ended Dec.
+31 (Q4), Juniper Networks beat slightly on revenues and beat expectations on earnings per share.

-Compared to the prior-year quarter, revenue grew slightly and GAAP earnings per share dropped significantly.
+Compared to the prior-year quarter, revenue grew slightly and GAAP earnings per share grew.

-Juniper Networks recorded revenue of $1.12 billion.
-The 33 analysts polled by S&P Capital IQ looked for revenue of $1.06 billion on the same basis.
-GAAP reported sales were 1.1% higher than the prior-year quarter's $1.11 billion.
+Juniper Networks chalked up revenue of $1.14 billion.
+The 32 analysts polled by S&P Capital IQ hoped for a top line of $1.13 billion on the same basis.
+GAAP reported sales were 1.8% higher than the prior-year quarter's $1.12 billion.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.

 EPS came in at $0.28.
 The 34 earnings estimates compiled by S&P Capital IQ forecast $0.22 per share.
 GAAP EPS of $0.19 for Q4 were 5.6% higher than the prior-year quarter's $0.18 per share.